fordinator/rrr/README.md

 Open the *ZAZ 8* MCM, navigate to the *SexLab* section, and *Register Animations*.
 Wait for the popup before closing the menu.

-Enable the *Apropos* mod.
-Only takes a few seconds.

 Now run the *MCM Recording* called *RRR*.
 This configures the modlist, and enables **only** the recommended set of NSFW animations.

 Enable *SL Defeat* and Load the settings in the *MCM* menu.